Maximizing data collection

 As a data processor, Piwik PRO doesn’t share the collected data.
 Your organization controls the data and what happens to it completely.
 Your organization gets its choice of server locations, cloud or private cloud, all over the world in addition to an option for on-premises self-hosting.

-Google Analytics presents some major disadvantages:
+Both versions of Google Analytics presents some major disadvantages:

 - You don’t have control over where the data is sent and stored.